Parts: The Clonus Horror: Production

-Parts: The Clonus Horror was written by Bob Sullivan.
-The idea for the script came while Sullivan was taking a screenwriting class at the University of Southern California.
-The class was taught by Irwin Blacker, a story editor for Bonanza.
-The movie was directed by Sullivan's classmate Robert Fiveson.
+Parts: The Clonus Horror was based on a screenplay by Bob Sullivan.
+The idea for the script came while Sullivan was taking a screenwriting class at the University of Southern California taught by Irwin Blacker, a story editor for Bonanza.
+The film was directed by Sullivan's classmate Robert S. Fiveson, his first and to-date only feature film as director.

 Production began in Southern California in September 1978 with a budget of $350,000.
 In exchange for making a donation to the Junior Chamber of Commerce, the town of Simi Valley, California was rented for the picture.
 Students from a local college received class credit for working on the film.
 On-screen credit was given to people who offered the production crew dinner, tennis shoes, and bicycles.

 The original title Robert Fiveson intended was "Clonus".
 The film distributor meanwhile wanted it to be called "Parts", much to the protest of Fiveson.
 Eventually the two titles were combined to make it Parts: The Clonus Horror.
 The Clonus compound was shot at the then new campus for Moorpark College in Moorpark, California.
+Additional outdoor shots were filmed at the California Lutheran University quad near Alumni Hall.

 Release

-Box office gross for the film in the United Kingdom at the end of 1979 ended at £1,680,000.
-By November 1979, the film grossed nearly $3,000,000.
+At the end of 1979, the film had made $1,680,000 in domestic theatrical rentals, with an overall gross of almost $3,000,000.

 The film has been released by Mondo Macabro under the title Clonus.

 Reception

-Blockbuster Entertainment gave the film two stars, calling it an "Interesting suspenser."
+Blockbuster Entertainment gave the film two stars, calling it an "Interesting suspenser".
 Leonard Maltin's Movie Guide also gave it two stars, describing it as "Watchable, but uninspired".
 VideoHound's Golden Movie Retriever by Jim Craddock gave it one and a half stars.
 John Kenneth Muir called it "A compelling low-budget film that despite lapses in taste and style has the sweet odor of paranoia all over it."
 Robert C. Trussell for The Kansas City Star praised the cast and its social commentary, saying it deserved cult classic status.
 Linda Gross from The Los Angeles Times gave praise to the film's cinematography and art direction.

 Fangoria gave it three stars.
 While criticizing the acting and writing as "awkward", praise was given for its political subtext in the film.
 Time Out called the film a "Competent and engrossing sci-fi thriller in the Coma vein", speaking positively of its ethics.
 TV Guide gave the movie two stars, saying it was undermined by its budget and was derivative of Coma, Logan's Run, and These Are the Damned.
-In 1980, the film won the "Best Film Produced for Under $500,000" category at the 7th Saturn Awards.
+In 1980, the film won the "Best Film Produced for Under $1,000,000" category at the 7th Saturn Awards.